About this course

 If you have ambitions to progress into a professional scientific career in industry or academia, then this course is for you.

-After Year Two, you have the opportunity to undertake a one-year work placement in the industry, including overseas options.
+After Year Two, you have the opportunity to undertake a one-year work placement in industry, including overseas options.
 This will give you the chance to gain vital experience and put your knowledge into practice.

 Our recent graduates have secured roles at companies including: